ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 &nbsp;

 **Understanding and debugging error messages.**
 This can be very helpful since error messages can be very long and contain a lot of information, which is ideal for LLM's.
 Sometimes they can also be harder to understand if you don't have a lot of knowledge of the framework you are using.
-Tho, one has to be careful as to not every time they see an error to jump to the nearest LLM, as debugging is a crucial skill for a developer.
-You are not always going to be allowed to use a LLM out in a job.
-Therefor, we tried to mostly use it, after being stock on error for an extended period of time.
 &nbsp;

+\vspace*{0.3cm}

 **Writing some HTML and CSS code.**
-Since we don't have a lot of knowledge regarding HTML and CSS, but we have a fairly great programming understanding, we can quite effectively work with an LLM to generate,  HTML and CSS quickly.
+Since HTML and CSS is time consuming we used ChatGPT to help write some of the UI code, that could be fine tuned by hand.
 &nbsp;

 **Understand and discussing code.**
 If you don't have other people around, this can be very helpful, especially if you find some code online, whether it's from a stack overflow post, or if it's documentation.
 When learning a new language or framework, this can especially be helpful, since you don't know a lot of the tricks yet.
 &nbsp;

 Overall, the use of LLM's speed-up our development process, and helped us get a better understanding of c# and dot net.
+While using LLM's can help speed up debugging and development processes, it is still important to learn how to work independent of AI-assistance.
+The data centers running the models also consume large amount of energy, and as a developer you need to be conscious of the impact of this technology.